parcuri/derekkedziora.com/_posts/2019-12-28-bauhaus-without-tlv.md

 ---
-title: The Curious Case of Bauhaus without Tel Aviv
+title: The Curious Case of Bauhaus without Tel&nbsp;Aviv
-description: “More frustrating than the glaring omission of Tel Aviv from a film about Bauhaus is the silence in trying to figure the motive—was it BDS inspired anti-semitism or something reasonable?”
+description: “More frustrating than the glaring omission of Tel Aviv from a film about Bauhaus is the silence in trying to figure the motive&thinsp;—&thinsp;was it BDS inspired anti-semitism or something reasonable?”
 date: 2019-12-28 21:30:00
 ---